Stocks, Bond Yields Climb on Signs of Progress in U.S.-China Talks

 Meanwhile, investors continued to parse quarterly earnings reports.

-Shares of Qualcomm rose 7.5% after the chip maker signaled a strong year ahead for 5G phone sales.
-Ralph Lauren jumped 13%, making it the best performer in the S&P 500, after the luxury fashion house's quarterly results beat consensus expectations.
+Shares of Qualcomm rose 6.3% after the chip maker signaled a strong year ahead for 5G phone sales.
+Ralph Lauren jumped 14%, making it the best performer in the S&P 500, after the fashion house's quarterly results beat consensus expectations.

 Among Thursday's underperformers, Expedia tumbled 26% after the online travel company's earnings missed analysts' expectations.
-Roku, a maker of streaming-media devices that has been an investor darling this year, fell 11% after its quarterly loss nearly tripled from the year-ago period.
+Roku, a maker of streaming-media devices that has been an investor darling this year, fell 15% after it issued a disappointing outlook for fourth-quarter revenue growth.

-Later in the day, major U.S. corporations including The Wall Street Journal's parent, News Corp., as well as Walt Disney, will report earnings.
+After markets close, major U.S. corporations including The Wall Street Journal's parent, News Corp., and Walt Disney, are set to report earnings.

-Of the 430 companies in the S&P 500 that have reported earnings through Thursday, nearly three-quarters have beaten analyst expectations, according to Refinitiv.
+Of the 430 companies in the S&P 500 that have reported earnings through Thursday morning, nearly three-quarters have beaten analyst expectations, according to Refinitiv.

 Overseas, the benchmark Stoxx Europe 600 rose 0.4%.
 In Asia, the Hang Seng Index climbed 0.6% in its sixth consecutive session of gains, while the Shanghai Composite Index was little changed.